DaWe1992/Applied_ML_Fundamentals/README.md

 	* Gaussian process regression
 </details>

+Please refer to the official [DHBW module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Data_Science_und_Kuenstliche_Intelligenz/Business_Management.pdf) for further details.

 ## Exercises ✒️
 An exercise sheet is provided for (almost) all lecture units.
 Most of the time, the exercises are a compilation of old exam questions.
 However, the exercises also include programming tasks and questions which would not be suitable for an exam (due to time constraints).
+But the programming tasks can be used to collect bonus points for the exam (see description below).

 The solutions will be provided via the Moodle forum after two weeks. **It is highly recommended to solve the exercises on your own!**
 Do not wait for the solutions to be uploaded.